orje/LEDviaApp/README.md

 In the Internet I stumbled over terms like finite state machine and conceptions from Moore and Mealy.
 That was the addition piece to C that I was looking for.
 And right on the Arduino homepage I found the framework plus the modeling tool of Miro Samek http://playground.arduino.cc/Code/QP that integrates different concepts.
 As an advanced project I decided to start with the controlling of a LED stripe with a handy.
 As a newbie and a hobbiest it took me a longer time to understand Miro's framework and model to end up this project.
 Puh!
 So please don't mind if I'm sometimes a little bit euphoric about my success.
 And don't mind if maybe you as a professionell C and/or embedded programmer would come to other solutions.
 I would really like to learn from critics.
+Within the Issues I list tasks that should or could still be done.
 ### 2  Control of a LED stripe
 But first I had to learn how to program the WS2812B 5050 RGB stripe with the WS2811 Controller.
 I found the libraries from Adafruit https://github.com/adafruit/Adafruit_NeoPixel and the alternative FastLED https://github.com/FastLED/FastLED which is mentioned in the Internet to be faster.
 Both libraries come with very nice examples.